PAST EVENTS

 FOVM@ VillaMontezumaMuseum.org

-Permanent Victorians Mount Hope Cemetery Walking Tour - Next one will be October 2024.
+Permanent Victorians Mount Hope Cemetery Walking Tour - October 26, 2024.

 The 2-hour walking tour of Mount Hope Cemetery is always a big hit.
 The cemetery is owned by the City of San Diego, the walk is no cost but reservations will be required.
 Author Charles Spratley will be your tour guide (“Piercing the Veil: Examining San Diego’s Haunted History”).